 Jeff Cavins explains that God brings light and restores the world.
 And he uses his Church to do this.
 Jesus is emphasizing that we can't hide what we have been given.
 The world must see what God has done for us.

 Being salt of the earth requires little sacrifices when times are tough.
 Father Mark-Mary gives an examples: When you’re having a tough day and you make yourself a cup of coffee, and when a friend walks in you give him that cup of coffee.

 Also from Bishop Barron.
+"I would like to concentrate on the marvelous passage from chapter 58 of the prophet Isaiah, which is our first reading for this weekend.
 This final section of Isaiah was written, the scholars tell us, after the return of the captives from Babylon, when Israel was trying once again to find its way.
-And so we find some very practical spiritual advice about engaging in concrete acts of love.
+And so we find some very practical spiritual advice about engaging in concrete acts of love."

 More Thoughts for the 5th Sunday in Ordinary Time Year A

 Isaiah 58:7-10 - A Light in the Darkness

 The reading from Isaiah tells us that being devoted to God means taking care of those who need our help the most.
 God wants us to care from those on the margins.
 The list of actions which we should take are closely related to the Corporal Works of Mercy.
 Worshiping God also means using the gifts we have been giving to work for a just society.

 We must do more than just pray for people.
 We are called to act.
 When we do this, then the darkness of society will be overcome with light.
 Malicious speech, hate, and condemnation will be less visible when our acts of love shine.

 The gospel also uses the image of light.
 The good things we do glorify God, for the Light of Christ is shining through us.
 This is how the Kingdom of God grows.